TrueCar/gluestick/CONTRIBUTING.md

 ```bash
 gluestick new TestApp --dev ./gluestick
 ```

+If you would like to use a local copy of GlueStick with an existing project:
+1. Update your project's package.json file to point to your local copy of GlueStick.
+This should point to the "gluestick" subpackage _within_ the GlueStick repo, not the `"gluestick": "file:../path/to/gluestick/packages/gluestick"`.
+1. Remove the node_modules folder with `rm -rf node_modules`.
+1. Run `yarn`.
+Note that yarn is *required*, as npm's symlinks cause a variety of errors.
+If you see the error, "It looks like you've installed the `gluestick` package globally", you will need to repeat these instructions and use `yarn`.

 Now, from within the project you can run `gluestick watch` to automatically watch for changes in `gluestick` monorepo and apply them to the project.